 James Harvey is a writer, composer, and performer whose "voice and...ideas are vital to the continual evolution of musical theater" (Alexander Gemignani).
 James has performed his one man musical comedy show, The Bald Faced Truth, throughout the US and at the Edinburgh Fringe Festival, and it is available to stream in its entirety here.
 For several years James hosted "The Second Cousins Show," a popular East Village variety show.

-James wrote the book, music and lyrics for The Crack in the Ceiling, a darkly comedic musical about a single mother, her son and their kitchen ceiling.
+James wrote the book, music, and lyrics for The Crack in the Ceiling, a darkly comedic musical about a single mother, her son, and their kitchen ceiling.
 The show was presented at the New York Musical Theatre Festival and the New York International Fringe Festival, where it received the award for Overall Excellence in a Musical.
 James is currently developing several new shows, including Prime Day, Franz Kafka Presents, and a musical about the time a Furry convention and a group of Syrian refugees stayed at the same Vancouver hotel in 2016.

 Photo by Arin Sang-urai